voicerepublic/voicerepublic_dev/DEPLOYMENT.md

 1. Install chromedriver binary to /usr/local/bin

-1. Install the iceweasel debian package.
+1. (Install the iceweasel debian package.)
+   We currently do not use Firefox in any request spec.
+So this step can be left out.

 1. Install xauth debian package to be able to ssh -X into the machine and do some manual debugging.